Peak clickbait has probably passed us by, but many publishers – especially those purporting to be news websites – are still using it to major effect.

 People are wired to dislike ambiguity.
 This has been true since back in the very beginning, when a rustling in the bushes could herald the arrival of a dangerous predator.
 When ambiguous stimuli is at risk of being ignored, the brain’s limbic system gets involved.

-The limbic system, also called the lizard brain, is the partnership of neural networks and systems in charge of basic emotions like fear, anger, and pleasure.
-It also regulates fundamental survival drives, including hunger and the desire for sex (hubba hubba!)
+The limbic system, also called the “lizard brain,” is the partnership of neural networks and systems in charge of basic emotions like fear, anger, and pleasure.
+It also regulates fundamental survival drives.

 Most importantly, it monitors the environment for changes and responds to threats.